Importance: Caring

 There is an intimate connection between the importance of something and the attitude of caring about this thing.
 One way to distinguish the two is to see importance as an objective factor in contrast to caring as a subjective attitude.
-The attitude consists in ascribing importance to something, paying attention to it, and treating it accordingly.
+The attitude consists of ascribing importance to something, paying attention to it, and treating it accordingly.
 A person who cares about something is thus not indifferent to this thing.
 However, it has been argued that people very often care about things that lack independent or objective importance.
 For example, a person with the obsessive-compulsive disorder may care a lot about things like not stepping on a crack in the sidewalk even though this is objectively unimportant.
-A similar issue may concern the importance some people invest in a computer game or in their favorite sports team.
+A similar issue may concern the importance some people invest in a computer game or their favorite sports team.

 Usually, a certain primacy is given to objective importance, which is seen as an independent factor.
-On this view, the subjective attitude of caring should track this objective factor.
+In this view, the subjective attitude of caring should track this objective factor.
 Nonetheless, some theorists have argued that this may not always be the case.
 According to Harry Frankfurt, for example, caring about something makes this thing important to the person.
 The idea behind this view is that, by starting to care about something, this thing becomes important to the person even if it was unimportant to them before.
 This can be understood in the sense that the caring attitude causes a need and thereby ties the thing to the person's well-being.
 A similar view is defended by Matthew Smith, who argues from a third-person perspective that a thing becomes important or morally significant if someone cares about it.
 This caring attitude by one person then acts as a reason for other people to change their behavior towards this thing accordingly.